ate47/Xray/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior

+**Crash report or logs**
+If any, the crash report otherwise the logs.

 **Expected behavior**
 A clear and concise description of what you expected to happen.